asva21/Intelligent-rule-based-phishing-website-classification/README.md

 After entering the URL  press check now if it is **not a phishy URL** you will be redirected to the website if you have chrome installed in your pc which
 helps to redirect URL using chrome and if it is phishy URL you will not be redirected and  notified there.

+Feel Free to Post comments regarding any Doubts on Working of the Project Thank you